cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Added
 - Ability to post metadata on-chain, e.g. (but not limited to) Adams https://vote.crypto2099.io/

+##### Changed
+- Blocks view updated to adapt to changed made to block collector(logMonitor) and the added CNCLI integration
+  - see

 ##### Fixed
 - Minor tweaks (non-breaking)
   - unnecessary bech32 conversion in wallet import